languagetool-org/languagetool/languagetool-language-modules/pl/src/main/resources/org/languagetool/resource/pl/readme.txt

 LICENCE

-Copyright (c) 2013, Marcin Mi≥kowski
+Copyright (c) 2013, Marcin Mi≈Çkowski
 All rights reserved.

 Redistribution and use in source and binary forms, with or without